 A Roman tradition

-The wine growing tradition in the Lavaux goes back to Roman times and up until the 19th century, the vineyards started right behind the Old Town of Vevey.
-The Confrerie de Vignerons, the Brotherhood of the Winemakers, controlled an area as large as today, but all within 5 km around the town when today the wine terraces are spread over a large area all around the eastern end of Lac Leman, between Lausanne and Martigny.
+The wine growing tradition in the Lavaux goes back to Roman times.
+Up until the 19th century, the vineyards started right behind the Old Town of Vevey.
+Back then, the Confrerie de Vignerons, the Brotherhood of the Winemakers, controlled an area as large as today, but all within 5 km around the town.
+Today the wine terraces are spread over a large area all around the eastern end of Lac Leman, between Lausanne and Martigny.

 Then mildew and the vine fretter destroyed many of the vines, and the industrialisation let Vevey grow well beyond the old limits of town.
 The wine growers decided to focus solely on wine, abandoning their little vegetable plots in between.
 They had a powerful quality control association initiated by the vineyard owners, and the best wine growers would win prizes according to an intricate system of bonus points.